Harriet Tubman: Other honors and commemorations

 In 1978, Tubman became the first African-American woman honored on a U.S. postage stamp; she appeared on a second stamp in 1995.
-Since 2016, there have been plans to add a portrait of Tubman to the front of the twenty-dollar bill, moving the portrait of President Andrew Jackson, a slaveholder, to the back of the bill.
+Starting in 2016, there were plans to add a portrait of Tubman to the front of the twenty-dollar bill, moving the portrait of President Andrew Jackson, a slaveholder, to the back of the bill.
+Scott Bessent, the U.S. secretary of the treasury, stated in a July 2026 interview that the placement of Tubman's portrait on the bill is no longer planned.
 In 2024, the United States Mint issued three Harriet Tubman commemorative coins; each coin depicts her at a different stage of her life.